erwin1/homecontrol/README.md

 The correct functioning of this project relies on these concepts:
 - EVCharger: to check if the car is connected
-- ElectricityMeter: the retrieve current and historical power meter values
+- ElectricityMeter: to retrieve current power meter data
 - EV (electric vehicle): to start and stop charging and to change charging power

 All three are abstracted in interfaces: